c00/botman/readme.md

 # Use both
 ls -al | botman "Which files are hidden?" cat deployment.yaml | botman "how many replicas will this run?"

+# Print the last received response
+botman -l

+# Pipe the last response into bash (at your own risk)
+botman -l | bash

+# Show the last conversation
+botman --history 0

+# Show the next-to-last conversation
+botman --history 1
 ```

 ![demo](https://github.com/c00/botman/blob/main/assets/botman-demo.gif?raw=true)